rinliauw/rinliauw.github.io/content/blog/a-sudoku-solver-in-15-lines-of-prolog/index.md

 ---
 title: "A Sudoku Solver in 15 Lines of Prolog"
 date: "2020-10-26T18:22:55+11:00"
-description: "Appreciating a sudoku solver in 15 lines of Prolog."
+description: "Appreciating a sudoku solver in 15 lines of Prolog, a classic example of declarative programming."
 ---

 The title says it all.
 I came across this Prolog code in a lecture recently,